 Universal Studios Hollywood

-I knew visiting Universal on a Saturday could have us battling crowds again so we made sure we arrived at 8:00 am when the place opened!
+Of course, I knew visiting Universal on a Saturday could have us battling crowds again.
+Therefore, we made sure we arrived at 8:00 am when the place opened!

 According to my research, you should take the studio tour first because the lines get bad as the day goes on.
 Needless to say, we were almost first in line!
 (Great view, huh?)